jayhaoyuanzhong/Analysis-of-Football-Players-by-using-EA-FIFA-21-database/README.md

 CSV Files:
 FIFA21 player raw.csv is the data that I scraped from FIFA 21 Players - Ultimate Team Ratings _ FUTBIN.html, with 1200 players.
-I writed as CSV files. players_21.csv is the data that downloaded from Kaggle
+I write it as CSV files. players_21.csv is the data that downloaded from Kaggle.

 R Markdown:
 Final Project by Haoyuan Zhong.Rmd includes all my code for this project